Phone numbers

 • Prevent you feeling pain

-Withdrawing from Ketamine
+Withdrawing from ketamine

 These can include mental health symptoms such as severe depression and anxiety, aggression, irritability, paranoia, psychosis, panic attacks, insomnia and suicidal thoughts.